 The Public-Private Partnership Law Review: France

-In France, public-private partnerships (PPPs) are implemented in many economic sectors (e.g., transport, health, justice, education, urban equipment, environment, energy efficiency, telecommunications and culture) for more than €100 billion of activity each year.
+In France, public-private partnerships (PPPs) are implemented in many economic sectors (e.g., transport, health, justice, education, urban equipment, environment, energy efficiency, telecommunications and culture) for around €100 billion of activity each year.

-The French PPP legal framework was reshaped a few years ago through the transposition of the European directives pertaining to public procurement and concession agreements under Ordinance No. 2015-899, dated 23 July 2015,2 relating to public procurement and partnership agreements (the Partnership Contract Ordinance) and its implementing Decree No. 2016-360, dated 25 March 2016 (the Partnership Contract Decree), and Ordinance No. 2016-65, dated 29 January 2016,3 relating to concession agreements (the Concession Agreement Ordinance) and its implementing Decree No. 2016-86, dated 1 February 2016 (the Concession Agreement Decree).
+The French PPP legal framework was reshaped a few years ago through the transposition of the European directives pertaining to public procurement and concession agreements under Ordinance No. 2015-899, dated 23 July 2015,2 relating to public procurement and partnership agreements (Partnership Contract Ordinance) and its implementing Decree No. 2016-360, dated 25 March 2016, and Ordinance No. 2016-65, dated 29 January 2016,3 relating to concession agreements and its implementing Decree No. 2016-86, dated 1 February 2016.